arpitbbhayani/articles/blogs/mistaken-beliefs-of-distributed-systems.md

 # Myth 3: Bandwidth is infinite;

 A big no. The bandwidth is not infinite; neither of your machine or the wire over which the communication is happening.
-The metric which is least tracked is packets transferred in and out of your systems.
+Therefore, the metric which is least tracked is packets transferred in and out of your systems.
 This typically results in massive bottlenecks, and if relevant metrics are not tracked, it will be impossible to spot them.

 # Myth 4: The network is secure;

 Security is critical, assuming that data that flows across your network is secure and will put you in terrible shape.
-There are so many malicious users trying to sniff every packet that is over the wire and decide what is being communicated.
+This is because many malicious users are trying to sniff every packet over the wire and decide what is being communicated.
 So, where your data is at rest or in transit, encrypt it.

 # Myth 5: Topology doesn't change;